-B. Each school division may establish a local advisory committee composed of parents, school personnel, and other community members who are appointed by the school board.
+B. Each school division shall establish a local advisory committee composed of parents, school personnel, and other community members who are appointed by the school board.
 This committee shall reflect the ethnic and geographical composition of the school division.
 This committee shall have two responsibilities: (i) to review annually the local plan for the education of gifted students, including revisions, and (ii) to determine the extent to which the plan for the previous year was implemented.
 The findings of the annual program effectiveness and the recommendations of the advisory committee shall be submitted annually in writing to the division superintendent and the school board.

 C. Each school division shall submit an annual report to the Department of Education in a format prescribed by the department.
+The information and data/graphs from the annual report shall be shared each year by school division leadership with school board members and the community.

+D. The administrator supervising gifted education services should have a gifted education endorsement or nationally recognized gifted education micro-credentialing or equivalent.

 8VAC20-40-70.
 Funding.